meows/racket/docs/sequence-linear.md

 - Because your sequence gets shorter by one number every time you delta a sequence.

 **Q**.
 How do you tell if your sequence is linear?
-- If the sequence converges to a number with exactly one delta.
+- If the sequence converges to a number with exactly one delta; another way of saying this is if the speed never changes.